aimms/how-to/Articles/526/526-modeling-composite-objects.rst

         }
     }

-Selected remarks about the above code, especially lines 12, 13 and 15, 16:
+Selected remarks about the above code, especially the highlighted lines:

 #.
 On the one hand, the index ``i_node`` that is given scope in the index domain of the constraint (line 2), is elegantly used in  ``v_flow1(i_tp, i_nodeFrom, i_node)`` and in ``v_flow1(i_tp, i_node, i_nodeTo)`` to select only the flows over the arcs that go into, respectively out of the node ``i_node``.